+Implementing an effective, efficient, and sustainable map solution in React apps can be a daunting task.
 Rather than reinventing the wheel, it’s better to make use of existing solutions if your specific use case allows for it.

 In this post we will investigate several existing React map libraries and compare them based on functionality, technology, and ease of use.

-Out of the eleven libraries listed on Awesome React, five were eliminated from this comparison because they haven’t been updated in nearly a year or more.
+I made use of the Awesome React repository for this article.
+Under the maps category, there are a total of eleven different React map libraries, components, and wrappers listed.
+Out of the eleven libraries listed on Awesome React, six were eliminated from this comparison because they haven’t been updated in nearly a year or more.
 This normally indicates that a project has depreciated or been abandoned.

-However, after some consideration, I’ve decided that it would not be fair to omit any of the six as they are all still in active development and each one has a different set of functions, modules, and components.
+That leaves us with five libraries, which is still a lot for a comparison.
+However, after some consideration, I’ve decided that it would not be fair to omit any of the five as most of them are still in active development and each one has a different set of functions, modules, and components.

 Additionally, it can render map components in the browser even if the Google Maps API is not loaded.
 It uses an internal, tweakable hover algorithm – every object on the map can be hovered.

-For example: if a project requirement is that the project makes use of free open source software, one can narrow down the choice of libraries to only those using OpenStreetMap.
+With the above information, one can already eliminate certain libraries based on the project requirements.
+For example, if a project requirement is that the project makes use of free, open source software, one can narrow down the choice of libraries to only those using OpenStreetMap.

 If the project already uses many Google products and wants to remain in this ecosystem, only the libraries using Google Maps need to be considered.